 - 1. A cover letter detailing your training, research, career goals, and perceived fit with our program - 2.
 A current CV - 3.
-Two de-identified reports - 4.
-A letter of confirmation from your Internship Director describing your training plan, progress on that plan, standing in the program, and anticipated completion date.
-If internship is complete, a certificate may be substituted for this letter - 5.
-A scan of an original, signed APPCN Verification of Completion of Doctorate form (https://appcn.org/wp-content/uploads/2020/04/doctorate verification form.pdf) - 6.
-Two letters of recommendation from supervisors well acquainted with your work - 7.
+Two de-identified reports - 4. \A letter of confirmation from your Internship Director describing your training plan, progress on that plan, standing in the program, and anticipated completion date.
+If internship is complete, a certificate may be substituted for this letter

+- 5. A scan of an original, signed APPCN Verification of Completion of Doctorate form (https://appcn.org/wp-content/uploads/2020/04/doctorate\verification\form.pdf) - \Two letters of recommendation from supervisors well acquainted with your work.
+These can be emailed directly to the Training Directors by the letter writer to: NeuropsychologyFellowship@Corewellhealth.org - 7.
 Transcripts of all graduate work (unofficial transcripts are acceptable, and may be scanned).

-The letter from the Internship Director should specifically detail your standing in the program and anticipated completion date.
+\The letter from the Internship Director should specifically detail your standing in the program and anticipated completion date.
 The Internship Director may also offer a recommendation or endorsement, though the letter from the Internship Director will not be recognized as a substitute for the two letters of recommendation from supervisors well acquainted with your work, unless the Director has served in a meaningful supervisory role during your training.
-All recommendation letters should be sent electronically from the letter writer's email address to the following email address: NeuropsychologyFellowship@spectrumhealth.org
+All recommendation letters should be sent electronically from the letter writer's email address to the following email address: NeuropsychologyFellowship@Corewellhealth.org